EA Sports revives college football franchise as courts mull NCAA’s stance on amateurism

 The O’Bannon case spurred several other legal challenges, and the NCAA has been forced to play defense in courtrooms and before state and federal lawmakers in recent years.
 The Supreme Court is hearing an antitrust case this spring that will examine the NCAA’s authority, consider moneymaking opportunities afforded to athletes and perhaps further blur the line between amateurs and professionals.

+An NCAA spokesperson did not immediately return a request for comment Tuesday.

 The deal between EA Sports and CLC includes licenses for more than 100 schools in the FBS subdivision, including logos, stadiums, mascots and fight songs, as well as licenses around the College Football Playoff.
 EA intends to pursue additional licensing agreements with the remaining members of the FBS, according to Weber.
-“It’s up to each individual schools to make that decision, but we are very optimistic,” Weber said.
+“It’s up to each individual school to make that decision, but we are very optimistic,” Weber said.

 Notably, Weber signaled EA Sports’ interest in pursuing rights to college player likenesses should they become available, saying also that there is no real way to do so at the moment.
 “We’re designing the game so it can stand on its own without the use of player, name, image, likeness,” Weber said, adding that EA “will be ready and excited to participate in a future when those rights become available.”